1. Home: Explore careers

 Work

-You could start as a food technician or lab assistant with a food manufacturer and study for further qualifications while you work.
+You could start as a food technologist, development assistant or lab technician with a food manufacturer.
+You would then study for relevant qualifications while you work.

 More Information